psecio/secure_dotenv/README.md

 ## Usage

 To use the library, you'll need a bit of setup.

+### Generate the key

 First, you'll need to generate your encryption key.
 The library makes use of the [defuse/php-encryption](https://github.com/defuse/php-encryption) library for it's encryption handling.
 If you don't already have a key, you can use a tool included with that library to generate one:

 ```
 php vendor/bin/generate-defuse-key